datagrok-ai/public/help/develop/exercises.md

 In this exercise, we will count occurrences of a given subsequence in a nucleotide sequence, using Python.

 1. Open Datagrok and navigate to `Functions | Scripts | New Python Script`.
-2. Observer a default script created for you.
+2. Observe a default script created for you.
 All script attributes are specified in the beginning in comments.
    There we have the script name, language, one input value of type [`dataframe`](), and one output value of type `int`.
 The script simply computes number of cells in the dataframe.
-   [Dataframe](develop/how-to/build-an-app.md) is a high-performance, easy to use tabular structure with strongly-typed columns of different types (supported types are: string, int, float, bool, DateTime, bigint).
-   In this excercise, we only see a dataframe as is in the default script;
+   [Dataframe](develop/how-to/build-an-app.md) is a high-performance, easy to use tabular structure with strongly-typed columns of different types (supported types are: `string`, `bool`, `int`, `bigint`, `double`, `qnum` and `datetime`).
+In this exercise, we only see a dataframe as is in the default script;
-   there is [another excercise]() to learn manipulating dataframes in JavaScript.
+   there is [another exercise]() to learn manipulating dataframes in JavaScript.
 3. Run the script to get a hint for creating an input file.
 An attribute `#sample: cars.csv` is responsible for it.
-To open a default input file `cars`, click the "Star button" appeared on top.
+To open a default input file `cars`, click the `Star` icon in the top menu.
 4. Run the script again and proceed to the Datagrok's console.
-As in Quake, it's avaialble by pressing a `~` button anywhere inside Datagrok.
+As in Quake, it's available by pressing a `~` button anywhere inside Datagrok.
 In the console, you would see the script execution result.
 Just one line above the result you could see the console's command to execute the script.
 Enter it again to the console to get the same result.